Too much too young

-Writer/ director Eva Birthistle and actress Hazel Doupe told David Hennessy about Kathleen is Here, the new film that looks at social media and the struggles faced by young people coming out of the care system.
+Writer/director Eva Birthistle and actress Hazel Doupe told David Hennessy about Kathleen is Here, the new film that looks at social media and the struggles faced by young people coming out of the care system.

 Kathleen is Here, the debut feature film from acclaimed Irish actress Eva Birthistle will have its world premiere at London’s Raindance Film Festival next week.